 Are you aware of how productive your employees are?

-A quick glance at their phone might seem harmless but every time that employees checks Facebook, they’re actually stealing from you.
+A quick glance at their phone might seem harmless but every time that employees check their social media accounts, they’re actually stealing from you.

 They’re stealing time.

-Employee time theft can certainly hurt your business by decreasing employee productivity and costing you money.
+Employee time theft can hurt your business by decreasing employee productivity and costing you money.